shim

 SGF Lives

 They unanimously decided to build something that would, at least, resurrect the SGF memories!
 And they did!
-Within three years, they had formed the SGF Club and SGF Foundation and began SGF's rise from the ashes with Overnighters in 2008 and 2009 for a new generation of SGF kids.
+Within three years, they had formed the SGF Club and SGF Foundation and began SGF's rise from the ashes with Overnighters starting in 2008 for a new generation of SGF kids and staff.
 From that Overnighter, we hope to build SGF back to what it was when we shivered to The Monkey's Paw, ran around as candy dropped from the sky, and shouted "hot stuff, Oscar."

 If you ever attended or worked at SGF, this website is dedicated to you.
 So, please sign the Guestbook, check recent announcements, share your stories, see what the corrosive effect of time has done to some of your former counselors, and see whether you want to be part of the new SGF.
 We've got a lot to do.